hppRC/hpp-blog/contents/posts/google-resume-tips.md

 ### Tips

-Check out the links in the description for more resources to help you prepare your application for Google, and head over to the career site to see our open jobs and internsihps
+Check out the links in the description for more resources to help you prepare your application for Google, and head over to the career site to see our open jobs and internships